Four-leaf clover: Cause

-According to an experiment made in 2019 by the, at that moment, 17-year old Minori Mori, from Tsukuba, Japan, four-leaf clovers seem to be more likely to appear in well-fertilized soil.
-Phosphates (a common ingredient in fertilizers) have been proved to play a role in the frequency of development of four-leaf clovers in cloverplants.
+Phosphates (a common ingredient in fertilizers) have been proven to play a role in the frequency of development of four-leaf clovers in cloverplants.
 A plant hormone called auxin, which plays an important role in plant development, has also been shown to increase the probability of mutations in clovers, especially the development of clovers with more than four leaflets.
-One study reportedly achieved clovers with five to eight leaflets (within a ten day span) using double of the regular dose of phosphate fertilizer and seeds from a cultivar that produces clovers with four leaflets more frequently.
+According to an experiment made in 2019 by a Japanese high-schooler, four-leaf clovers seem to be more likely to appear in well-fertilized soil.
+The study achieved clovers with five to eight leaflets (within a ten-day span) using double of the regular dose of phosphate fertilizer and seeds from a cultivar that produces clovers with four leaflets more frequently.
 Auxin was also given to the plants with their water, with a concentration of 0.7%.

 There are reports of farms in the US which specialize in four-leaf clovers, producing as many as 10,000 a day (to be sealed in plastic as "lucky charms") by introducing a genetically engineered ingredient to the plants to encourage the aberration (there are, however, widely available cultivars that regularly produce leaves with multiple leaflets – see below).

+Exposure of white clover flowers to radiation has been proven to increase the production of 4-leaf clovers of the offspring – see below.

 Multi-leaved cultivars

 There are some cultivars of white clover (Trifolium repens) which regularly produce more than three leaflets, including purple-leaved T. repens "Purpurascens Quadrifolium" and green-leaved T. repens "Quadrifolium".

 Some clovers have more spade-shaped leaves, rather than the usual rounded ones.
 This may be a genetic mutation.
 Some other genetic mutations in clovers include a rusty color on the leaves.
 Trifolium repens "Good Luck" is a cultivar which has three, four, or five green, dark-centered leaflets per leaf.

+A 2009 study exposed white clover flowers during the pollination stage to gamma ray irradiation, developing a Trifolium repens cultivar that produced up to 60% four leaf clovers.